The Fugitive (franchise): The Fugitive (1963–1967)

 Created by Roy Huggins for the American Broadcasting Company (ABC), as a collaboration between QM Productions and United Artists Television, the series debuted on September 17, 1963 and lasted until August 29, 1967.
 Consisting of four seasons, the show starred David Janssen as Dr. Richard Kimble, Barry Morse as Lt.
 Philip Gerard, and Bill Raisch as the killer referred to as the "One-Armed Man".
 Altogether, the series is largely regarded as a crime-drama classic.

-Centering around Dr. Kimble who on the run from the law which has wrongfully convicted him of his wife's murder, the plot details his attempts to evade police lieutenant Philip Gerard, as he seeks to prove his innocence and find the killer.
+Centering around Dr. Kimble, who is on the run from the law which has wrongfully convicted him of his wife's murder, the plot details his attempts to evade police lieutenant Philip Gerard, as he seeks to prove his innocence and find the killer.
 The popularity of the series eventually lead to the development of additional contemporary adaptations, years later.

 The Fugitive (2000–2001)

-Following the continued popularity and positive reception of the original show, as well as the financial and critical successes of the titular film, Warner Bros.
+Following the continued popularity and positive reception of the original show, as well as the financial and critical success of the titular film, Warner Bros.
 Entertainment and producer Arnold Kopelson developed a new adaptation of the story for CBS.
 Starring Tim Daly as Dr. Richard Kimble, Mykelti Williamson as Lt.
 Philip Gerard, and Stephen Lang as Ben Charnquist / the One-Armed Man, the series was met with acclaim from studio executives and positive reception from its audience upon its air date.
 Created by Warner Bros.
-Television in collaboration with Kopelson Entertainment, Kopelson Telemedia, and McNamara Paper Products the series aired from October 6, 2000 until May 25, 2001; lasting one season which ended with a cliff-hanger, before its cancellation.
+Television in collaboration with Kopelson Entertainment, Kopelson Telemedia, and McNamara Paper Products, the series aired from October 6, 2000 until May 25, 2001, lasting one season which ended with a cliff-hanger, before its cancellation.

 The Fugitive (2020)

-Created by Nick Santora for a contemporary adaptation, with similar plot details to the original premise albeit different characters and events, the series was initially developed as a streaming short-form series, exclusive for Quibi.
-In 2021, Roku purchased the library initially created for Quibi, announcing that the company would launch the content on their streaming service The Roku Channel as Roku Originals.
+Created by Nick Santora for a contemporary adaptation, with similar plot details to the original premise, albeit different characters and events, the series was initially developed as a streaming short-form series, exclusive for Quibi.
+In 2021, Roku purchased the library initially created for Quibi, and the company began to launch the content on their streaming service The Roku Channel as Roku Originals.
 Starring Boyd Holbrook as Mike Ferro and Kiefer Sutherland as Det.
 Clay Bryce, the series centers around Ferro as a man framed and falsely accused for a terrorist attack he did not commit, and his personal race against time in solving the crime.

 The series aired from August 3–18, 2020 and was met with underwhelming reception, comparing it as inferior to its predecessors and only lasted one season.